-Often we chase happiness like it’s something off in the distance just slightly out of our reach.
+Often we chase happiness like it’s something off in the distance just slightly out of our grasp.

-Here are some of my current thoughts on happiness.
+Here are some of my thoughts on happiness.

-The dictionary definition for happy is – feeling or showing contentment or pleasure.
+The dictionary definition of happy is – feeling or showing contentment or pleasure.

-While we all have our differences, I highly recommending laughing and smiling as much as possible!
+While we all have our differences, I highly recommend laughing and smiling as much as possible!

 Don’t expect to be happy all of the time